Lawal736/automated-trading-bot/README.md

 For support and questions:
 - Create an issue in the GitHub repository
 - Check the documentation in the `docs/` folder
 - Review the test files for usage examples
+- For deployment issues, see [DEPLOYMENT_GUIDE.md](./DEPLOYMENT_GUIDE.md)